docker/docs/content/get-started/02_our_app.md

 ---
-title: "Containerize an application"
+title: Containerize an application
 keywords: dockerfile example, Containerize an application, run docker file, running docker file, how to run dockerfile, example dockerfile, how to create a docker container, create dockerfile, simple dockerfile, creating containers
-redirect_from:
+description: Follow this step-by-step guide to learn how to create and run a containerized application using Docker
+aliases:
 - /get-started/part2/
-description: Follow this step-by-step guide to learn how to create and run a containerized application using Docker
 ---

 For the rest of this guide, you'll be working with a simple todo